-Four new works by Olli will be premiered during the late fall and winter.
+Five new works by Olli will be premiered during the late fall and winter.
+His Clarinet Concerto will be premiered on October 30 in Oulu by Christoffer Sundqvist and Oulu Sinfonia, conducted by Johannes Gustavsson.
 Jan Lehtola will play Organ Sonata No. 3 in Helsinki in early November.
 On March 27, a new children’s opera called Janne’s Secret will be premiered at the Finnish National Opera, and on March 30, a new choral work to a text by one of Olli’s all-time favorite poets Wendell Berry, The Return, will be heard for the first time by the Tapiola Chamber Choir.
 Still another premiere will take place on April 11 by the YL Male Voice Choir.

 FinnFest in Minneapolis: Olli’s music on display

 In early August, Minneapolis will host FinnFest, the annual Finnish American festival, also marking the 150th anniversary of modern Finnish immigration to North America.
 There will be several performances of Olli’s works, including the World Premiere of his Two Old Finnish Hymns on August 3 by Nicole Warner, mezzo-soprano, and Mark Sedio, organ.
 Olli’s brand-new cantata Migrations, commissioned by the Minnesota Orchestra, also thematically connected to the themes of the festival, will be premiered during the 2015-16 season.

 Olli’s Chops and Swells, subtitled Scherzo acquatico, will be premiered at the Crusell Music Festival in Uusikaupunki on July 30.
 The performers are José Luis Estellés, clarinet, and the Jousia Quartet.